thrasosc/valor-core-mod/src/main/resources/assets/valor_core/lavender/entries/valor_guide/game_mechanics/thirst.md

 ;;;;;

-1. Place a %{item.minecraft.potion.effect.water}% onto a campfire to obtain a %{item.minecraft.potion.effect.purified_water}%.
+1. Place a %{item.minecraft.potion.effect.water}% onto a campfire to obtain a
+   %{item.minecraft.potion.effect.purified_water}%.

-2. Additionoally, you can build a %{block.dehydration.campfire_cauldron}% to heat up dirty water and purify it.
+2. Additionally, you can build a %{block.dehydration.campfire_cauldron}% to heat up dirty water and purify it.
 First craft a %{block.dehydration.copper_cauldron}%.

 <recipe;dehydration:copper_cauldron>